Skua and Roc Bibliography and Sources

 Eagle's War by Peter C Smith. (pub Crecy) ISBN 0 94755460 2 has a photo of a Skua on the flight deck of HMS Eagle in the Eastern Med.

 Pictorial History of the Fleet Air Arm by J.D.R.
-Rawlings, published by the Military Book Society (1973) features some interesting pictures of Skuas and Rocs many of which I have never seen reproduced anywhere else, albeit that many of the pictures are blurred and indistinct.
+Rawlings, published by the Military Book Society (1973) features some interesting pictures of Skuas and Rocs, a couple of which I have never seen reproduced anywhere else, albeit that many of the pictures are blurred and indistinct.

 Boulton Paul Aircraft ISBN 0 7524 0625 6 In the "Archive Photographs" series by the Chalford publishing Company features four photographs of Rocs (they were produced at the Boulton Paul factory near Wolverhampton).

-Boulton Paul Aircraft ISBN 0 7509 1028 3 by Alec Brew in the "Britain in old photographs" series similarly features three photos featuring Rocs.
+Boulton Paul Aircraft ISBN 0 7509 1028 3 by Alec Brew in the "Britain in old photographs" series similarly has three photos featuring Rocs.

 Wartime aircraft recognition film of the Skua can be found at this link : https://www.youtube.com/watch?v=PUyCTEA8JXc

-Skua losses over Dunkirk and the claim for a Ju88 is mentioned briefly in the Appendix to "Air Battle Dunkirk" by Norman Franks ISBN 1 902304 50 0
+Skua losses over Dunkirk are mentioned briefly in the Appendix to "Air Battle Dunkirk" by Norman Franks ISBN 1 902304 50 0

 A more comprehensive list of claims and losses is in "The Battle of France Then and Now" by Peter D. Cornwell.
 Published by After the Battle ISBN 9-781870-067652

-The use of the Roc from aircraft carriers during the Norwegian campaign is from combat reports relayed to me by Mark E. Horan.
-This has subsequently been confirmed in Peter C Smiths "Skua!".
-Can I suggest a visit to the Public Records Office in Kew for those wishing to examine the originals.
+The use of the Roc from aircraft carriers during the Norwegian campaign is from combat reports in the Public Records Office at Kew, relayed to me by Mark E. Horan.
+This has subsequently been confirmed in Peter C Smith's "Skua!", and the books of Brian Cull.

 Follow up reading: